+Domain: Instruction and Student Achievement

+Im plementa ation Sta tus

+Indicator Examples or Evidence of Practice Not Partially Fully Data Sources/Supporting Evidence

+yet В A rully

-Domain: Instruction and Student Achievement Im plement ation Sta tus Indicator Examples or Evidence of Practice Not Fully Data Sources/Supporting Evidence yet В Α 20.
-An MTSS and problem-solving process is consistently used by school personnel to ensure progress in the general education curriculum, across all grades and settings, for all students with and without disabilities. implementation of an MTSS framework.
+20. An MTSS and problem-solving process is consistently used by school personnel to ensure progress in the general education curriculum, across all grades and settings, for all students with and without disabilities.
+School personnel use a problem-solving process to identify appropriate instructional and behavioral interventions.
+There is a schoolwide plan to provide school personnel with ongoing PD and TA on the implementation of an MTSS framework.
 Members of the school MTSS team are assigned to provide support to specific grade-level or subjectarea teams.
 PD and TA activities for implementing MTSS are documented, including evaluation criteria to measure desired outcomes.
 PD and TA activities are provided with the goal of matching tiered supports with the instructional support needs of individual SWDs in general education classrooms and natural contexts.
 Families are provided information and opportunities to understand the MTSS process as it relates to tiered interventions for their child.
 Administrators allocate resources to support schoolwide MTSS, functional behavior assessments (FBA) and PBS plans.
 An FBA process is used to identify triggers and replacement behaviors for any student who needs additional behavioral support.
-School rules are translated into specific applications for classrooms, hallways and other school areas as part of a schoolwide PBS plan. • RtI team meets weekly to discuss student referrals, data and progress.
-Sugge sted Measures: PD/TA schedule and sign- in sheets, minutes of MTSS meetings, schoolwide PBS plar ns, FBA do cuments.
-Note: For more information and resources on the MTSS and problem-solving process, please refer to the Ap pendices: Glossary and Resou ırces/Publ ications sections.
-Comm ents:
+School rules are translated into specific applications for classrooms, hallways and other school areas as part of a schoolwide PBS plan.
+Monthly MTSS/RTI meetings (Agenda) PD and TA on implementation provided by (Wanda Wright) MTSS team members and roles have been identified (Microsoft Teams attendance and link, minutes, agenda, caseload, OneDrive) Administrators monitor BIP activity and updates.
+(EDPlan, BLT meeting minutes) Schoolwide PBS plan addresses school rules in top 3 locations: Restrooms, Hallways, and Bus Stop.
+(SWPBP) PD and TA opportunities match tiered supports with instructional support needs for students with SWDs (iReady, Read 180 and System 44)

+Suggested Measures: PD/TA schedule and sign-in sheets, minutes of MTSS meetings, schoolwide PBS plans, FBA documents.

+Note: For more information and resources on the MTSS and problem-solving process, please refer to the Appendices: Glossary and Resources/Publications sections.